edwilf/chromite-bug-bounty/README.md

 Bypass logic: It is introduced to solve data hazards.
 Data dependencies between subsequent instructions can lead to lower performance due to the necessity of stalls to ensure program integrity.This method involves adding multiplexers in front of the ALU

 Scoreboarding: In its minimal configuration implements a 32-bit register for each architectural register file .Each bit in this register corresponds to a register in the respective register file.
-Mor information regarding the bypass and scoreboarding is given [here](https://chromite.readthedocs.io/en/using-csrbox/chromite.html#scoreboard).
+More information regarding the bypass and scoreboarding is given [here](https://chromite.readthedocs.io/en/using-csrbox/chromite.html#scoreboard).

 # File Structure

 # Code Description

-* hello
+##